NPE Team Data Policy for the EU

-Things you and others do and provide.
+Things that you and others do and provide.

 Information and content you provide.
-We collect the content, communications and other information you provide when you engage with a Test, including when you register with a new Test, create or share content, and message or communicate with others.
-This can include information in or about the content you provide (like metadata), such as the location of a photo or the date a file was created.
+We collect the content, communications and other information that you provide when you engage with a Test, including when you register with a new Test, create or share content, and message or communicate with others.
+This can include information in or about the content that you provide (e.g. metadata), such as the location of a photo or the date a file was created.
 We may automatically process content within NPE Tests to understand context for the purposes described below.

-Data with special protections: Certain Tests may provide you with the opportunity to share information such as your religious views, political views, who you are "interested in," or your health.
+Data with special protections: Certain Tests may provide you with the opportunity to share information such as your religious views, political views, who you are "interested in" or your health.
 This and other information (such as racial or ethnic origin, philosophical beliefs or trade union membership) could be subject to special protections under EU law or the laws of your country.

 Networks and connections.
 We collect information about the people, accounts, activity in Tests, and groups you are connected to and how you interact with them across our Tests, such as people you communicate with the most or groups you are part of.
-Some Tests may also collect contact information if you choose to upload, sync or import it from a device (such as an address book or call log or SMS log history), which we use for things like helping you and others find people you may know and for other purposes as described below.
+Some Tests may also collect contact information if you choose to upload, sync or import it from a device (such as an address book or call log or SMS log history), which we use for things such as helping you and others find people you may know and for other purposes as described below.

 Your usage.
-We collect information about how you use our Tests, such as the types of content you view or engage with; the features you use; the actions you take; the people or accounts you interact with; and the time, frequency and duration of your activities.
+We collect information about how you use our Tests, such as the types of content that you view or engage with; the features you use; the actions you take; the people or accounts you interact with; and the time, frequency and duration of your activities.
 For example, we log when you're using and have last used our Tests, and what content you viewed or interacted with while in the Test.

 Information about transactions made through our Tests.
 If you use our Tests for purchases or other financial transactions (such as when you make a purchase in a game or make a donation), we collect information about the purchase or transaction.
-This may include payment information, such as your credit or debit card number and other card information; other account and authentication information; and billing, shipping and contact details.
+This may include payment information, such as your credit or debit card number and other card information; other account and authentication information; and billing, delivery and contact details.

-As described below, we collect information from and about the computers, phones, connected TVs and other web-connected devices you use that integrate with our Tests, and we combine this information across different devices you use.
+As described below, we collect information from and about the computers, phones, connected TVs and other web-connected devices you use that integrate with our Tests, and we combine this information across different devices that you use.
 Information we obtain, if a device is involved with a Test, may include:

 Device attributes: information such as the operating system, hardware and software versions, battery level, signal strength, available storage space, browser type, app and file names and types, and plugins.

-Identifiers: unique identifiers, device IDs, and other identifiers, such as from games, apps or accounts you use.
+Identifiers: unique identifiers, device IDs and other identifiers, such as from games, apps or accounts you use.

-Data from device settings: information you allow us to receive through device settings you turn on, such as access to your GPS location, camera or photos.
+Data from device settings: information you allow us to receive through device settings that you turn on, such as access to your GPS location, camera or photos.